Carocim/scrolling-tasklist-obs-overlay/README.md

 ### Optional: Add to OBS

-1. Open OBS
+1. Open Task List overlay and control panel → enable OBS mode
+2. Open OBS
-2. Add a **Window Capture** source
+3. Add a **Window Capture** source
-3. Select the overlay window
+4. Select the overlay window
-4. Resize or crop as needed
+5. Resize or crop as needed

 ---